MttArmstrong/CI-CD/_episodes/07-ci-for-python-package-matrix.md

 ~~~
 {: .language-yaml}

-> ## Not best practice to use "latest"...
+> ## Not necessarily the best practice to use "latest"...
-> It is not the best practice to use "latest" versions for the platforms.
+> It is arguable but... using "latest" versions for the platforms may not be the best practice.
-> This practice is essentially testing "experimental" versions of the platforms,
+> This practice is essentially testing versions of the platforms that will change, eventually,
-> instead of the Python version like with the Python 3.12.0-beta.4 example.
+> when the newest OS platform version is created for "latest".
+>
+> This leaves you vulnerable to your CI breaking due to no change to the code.
+>
+> However, this is a very infrequent change and probably fine to stay with "latest"
+> so you don't have to change when the other eventual change will occur:
+> a pinned version of the OS platform is deprecated and no longer available!
 {: .callout }

 > ## Action: Add cross-platform testing to CI YAML